What is the minimum and maximum age to apply?

 Due to the nature of the role, there may be times when this is not possible.
 However, we actively support employees who wish to pray at work to balance their individual beliefs with operational needs.

 If my faith requires me to fast, can I still be a firefighter?

 Yes, you can still fast, but it is important that all members of the Service are able to perform their core role whilst on duty.
 It is important to recognise that dehydration can affect a person very quickly.
 An individual may believe they are perfectly fine but very quickly succumb to the adverse effects of dehydration.
+Fasting Firefighters always ensure that both their colleagues and they remain safe by actively managing their energy and hydration levels where necessary.
 We encourage staff who choose to fast to discuss it with their line manager.
 Employees have a responsibility for being fit for duty and, where fasting has affected a member of staff adversely, they must tell their manager immediately.

 As a practising Sikh, can I still be a firefighter and wear a turban?

 A new clause of the Deregulation Bill 2015 extends the existing exemption for Sikhs to have to wear a safety helmet under the Employment Act in all workplaces.
 However there are exclusions for emergency response services and the military, which apply only in hazardous operational situations when the wearing of a safety helmet is considered necessary, for example, when entering a burning building where protective clothing needs to be worn to enclose the whole body.